pandiarajs2000/PythonWebAPP/README.md

 # PythonWebAPP
-Inventory Management System,
+Python Flask Web App for Inventory Management System

-Download a file and Install the Requirements
+Steps:
+1. Donwload the source code package from this github link
+2. Add the InventoryWebApp project to the IDE
-1. pip install flask
+3. pip install flask
-2. pip install flask_mysqldb
+4. pip install flask_mysqldb
-Run a Application
-1. To VS Code Editor
-2. flask run or mainfile (app.py)
+5. To run the application,
+    Open a cmd or editor and then type the below command, flask run
+    or
+    navigate to the project folder then run the below command
+    <path to project folder> python ./app.py

 Screen Shots :
 Home Screen